source8marie/AniMotion/css/series.md

     background-color: #0056b3;
 }
 ```
-Description: Pagination buttons are styled with clear colors and hover effects to improve user interaction.
+Pagination buttons are styled with clear colors and hover effects to improve user interaction.

 ### Media Queries for Responsive Design
 ```css